ndelegan/EtchBot/README.md

 # EtchBot
 Common repository for code and documentation of the 2024 BTTC Summer Project in the Argonne Foundry related to autonomous etching of membranes.

 Chicago Tech Circle and Argonne

 Author(s): Fernanda Villalpando, Lisset Rico, reporting on additional work done by Claudia Jimenez, Aima Qutbuddin, Lisette Ruano, Andrea Muñoz
 Argonne Collaborator(s): Nazar Delegan, Clayton Devault

-Overview
+Overview:
 Our task is to automate the etching process of diamond membranes using a Signatone Voltage Source, Signatone Probe Controls.

 Current Progress Made